jhankarnarang/jhankarnarang/README.md

 *ABOUT ME*

-I am a coder by nature and a developer by passion, a tech enthusiast, an open-source contributor and mentor for those who want to learn programming, development and recent technologies.
+I am a coder, a tech enthusiast, an open-source contributor and mentor for those who want to learn programming, development and recent technologies.
-Being a developer of various Technical Forums and Connecting platforms.
 I am presently pursuing Btech in Computer Science Engineering(SCSE) From Vellore Institute of Technology, Bhopal.

 ## '' Having an urge to learn and Improve ''